 STEP 4: Ask yourself, "If this problem is an opportunity for learning, what is it trying to teach me/us?"

-Whatever the problem, it is there to invite you to a better life.
-Each problem allows us to better define what we want in life and relationships.
-Perhaps, you're unhappy in your job.
-Your desire (the problem: you're unhappy) is asking you to grow, to advocate for yourself.
+Each problem allows us to better define what we WANT in life and relationships.
+Perhaps, you're unhappy in your job and feel stuck.
+Your desire might be hidden in the problem.
+This unhappiness (or problem) is asking you to grow, to advocate for yourself, to find your passion.

-It's time to look squarely at problems.
 Greet them with the eagerness you would a good friend you haven't seen for a while!
-With this mindset, life becomes a series of discoveries and steps to success.
+With this mindset, life becomes a series of discoveries paving clear steps to success.

 STEP 5: Decide what you want to replace the problem with.

-The more specific you are, the more successful you will be.
 For example, you want to save money and invest in your own home.
-In response to this goal, you choose to put $100 in savings every month by eating in restaurants only once every two weeks.
+In response to this goal, you choose to put $100 in savings every month by eating in restaurants only once a month.
 One small action that adds up.

-If you decide to change careers, you would research possibilities and perhaps look at your interests, skillsets, and strengths.
-With clarity comes power.
-And each time you take action, you are moving closer to a life you love and the fulfillment of your goals and dreams.
+Each time you take action, you are moving closer to creating a life you love and the fulfillment of your goals and dreams.
 Problems invite us to act!

 The best way to capitalize on the opportunity that each problem presents is to take targeted action.
 Create a way to measure progress and reassess in a certain amount of time.